google/certificate-transparency-rfcs/redaction/draft-strad-trans-redaction.md

 TODO: Highlight better the differences between registered domains and subdomains, referencing the relevant DNS RFCs.

-Section TBD of [I-D.ietf-trans-rfc6962-bis] proposes two mechanisms for dealing with this conundrum: wildcard certificates and name-constrained intermediate CAs.
-However, these mechanisms are insufficient to cover all use cases.

-TODO(eranm): Expand on when each of the other mechanisms is suitable and when this mechanism may be suitable.

-We define a domain label redaction mechanism that covers all use cases, at the cost of increased implementation complexity.
-CAs and domain owners should note that there are privacy considerations ({{privacy_considerations}}) and that TLS clients may apply additional requirements (relating to the use of this redaction mechanism) for a certificate to be considered compliant.

 # Requirements Language

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD",